 High-capacity risk does not relate only to possible or probable claims frequency, but more generally to those sorts of risks that require very high limits, which may be beyond the capacity of the authorized market.

 Special rules may govern alien surplus lines insurers.
 As a condition of eligibility to transact business in a state as a surplus lines insurer, alien insurers are required to execute a trust indenture pursuant to which monies are deposited and maintained with a U.S. trustee bank.
 The NAIC has a Standard Form Trust Agreement for Alien Excess or Surplus Lines Insurers, in which Article 4 of the form governs insolvency proceedings.
 Most alien insurers have executed the NAIC indenture or similar agreements.
-A copy of current trust indentures can be obtained from the NAIC website at .
+A copy of current trust indentures can be obtained from the NAIC website at

 https://content.naic.org/sites/default/files/inline-files/IID%20Trust%20Nov%2011%202022%20FINAL.pdf